 Malnutrition–including undernutrition, overweight and obesity, and micronutrient deficiencies–disproportionately affects women and girls, with over 1 billion women globally experiencing at least one form of malnutrition and is the single largest cause of death among women.
 Though due to biological factors, women and girls are more vulnerable to certain forms of malnutrition, such as anaemia, several economic, social and cultural factors contribute to gender inequalities that limit access to optimal nutrition for women and girls.

 Women are often those most affected by the negative consequences of undernutrition.
-About half of all pregnant women in developing countries are anemic, which contributes up to 20 percent of all maternal deaths.
-Malnutrition for women and girls is an issue of equity, as well as poverty, since women and girls are twice more likely to suffer from malnutrition than men and boys.
-In many developing countries, women and girls traditionally eat last and have lower quality food, which often leads to poorer nutritional intake.
+About half of all pregnant women in developing countries are anaemic, which contributes up to 20 per cent of all maternal deaths.
+Malnutrition for women and girls is an issue of equity, as well as poverty since women and girls are twice more likely to suffer from malnutrition than men and boys.
+In many developing countries, women and girls traditionally eat last and have lower-quality food, often leading to poorer nutritional intake.

 At the same time, women are front-runners in the fight against malnutrition.
 Supporting women to breastfeed exclusively for the first six months of a child’s life, and to continue breastfeeding along with adequate complementary foods until at least age 2, is the best nutrition intervention for mothers and their babies.
 Empowering women to have greater control over household income is key, as they are more likely to prioritize spending on nutritious foods thereby improving nutrition for the entire family.